The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

 \subsection{Oxide structure and composition}

-To further understand the effect of oxidation on the surface structure and composition of CGT crystals we combine information from several measurements (Fig. 3(a-g)).
+To further understand the effect of oxidation on the surface structure and composition of CGT crystals we combine information from several measurements.
 We first quantify the crystallinity using HAADF-STEM cross-sectional imaging.
-Figure~3(a) shows the surface of CGT viewed along the b-direction.
+Figure~3(a) shows the surface of a 100 nm thick CGT crystal viewed along the crystal b-axis.
 This flake was exfoliated onto a SiO$_2$/Si substrate and exposed to ambient conditions for $\sim$30~days before preparing the cross-sectional sample.
 At the top surface, we identify an amorphous oxide layer with a thickness of about 5~nm.
 The interface between the oxide and bulk CGT is not atomically sharp.
-On top of the image in Fig.~3(a) we plot the pixel intensity averaged horizontally.
+On top of Fig.~3(a) we plot the image intensity averaged horizontally.
 From the intensity profile, we estimate a transition region that is 2-3~nm thick in which some crystallinity coexists with the amorphous oxide.
 The lower part of the image shows bulk CGT.

-Images of the bottom surface of the same sample (Fig.~S3) show an oxide thickness of 2-2.5~nm.
+Images of the bottom surface of the same sample (Fig.~S5) show an oxide thickness of 2-2.5~nm.
 This oxide is thinner because it experiences less oxygen exposure: it is exposed to atmosphere only for the few seconds it takes to cleave the crystal using scotch tape and place it on the SiO$_2$/Si substrate, although it is also exposed to oxygen that is trapped at the interface between CGT and SiO$_2$ after exfoliation.
 The two oxide thickness measurements indicate that oxidation of CGT initially proceeds quickly but then more slowly on further air exposure as it serves as a self-passivation layer.
+Furthermore, we have measured the oxide thickness of a CGT crystal that oxidized for 5 days (see Fig.~S6).
+This crystal had regions of different thicknesses of 35, 50, and 65~nm.
+Regardless of crystal thickness we measure a surface oxide thickness of about 5~nm.
+Thus, it can be concluded that the oxide thickness is self-limited, reaching its final thickness in less than 5~days, and independent of the CGT crystal thickness in the range 35-100~nm.